glorfindel20/nanodegrees_deep_RL/P3_Collaboration_and_Competition/report.md

 ## Result

 The best config, was found using max_t=2000 and using LEARN_EVERY=10, training networks after every 10 timestamp.
 This solution has allowed us to significantly improve computational times and performance!
-In 11m16s the agent was able to solve the enviroment running on my PC with only CPU.
+In 7m02s the agent was able to solve the enviroment running on my PC with only CPU.

-With this configuration I was able to solve the problem with only 131 episodes.
+With this configuration I was able to solve the problem with only 849 episodes.
 ![alt text](./images/solved_env.png)
-Tthe results after 500 episodes :
+The results after 849 episodes :
 ![alt_text](./images/solved_500.png)

 ## Ideas for Future Work